AramZS/devblog/src/posts/projects/context-timelines/day-19-liveblog-metadata-from-timelines.md

 I'll need to calculate a value for `coverageStartTime`.
 That should be easy enough, I can just reverse the calculation for `lastUpdatedPost` and make sure it doesn't fall back to zero.

 There are some places where I might want to have fields in the future but keep fallbacks to standard values.
-For those I'll use the Nunjucks construction of `{{ X or Y }}` which will hopefully work without issue.
+For those I'll use the Nunjucks construction of {% raw %}`{{ X or Y }}`{% endraw %} which will hopefully work without issue.

 Then comes the hard part, I need to play out the timeline entries into the `liveBlogUpdate` array.